tlswg/tls13-spec/draft-ietf-tls-tls13.md

   earlier based on local policy.
 A server MAY treat a ticket as valid for a shorter period of time than what is stated in the ticket_lifetime.

+flags
+: A 32-bit value indicating the ways in which this ticket may be used (as an OR of the flags values).

 ticket_extensions
 : A placeholder for extensions in the ticket.
 Clients MUST ignore